jariperttunen/Rextensions/README.md

 	./rcall

-The set-up and compilation in Linux is similar, for example:
+The series of steps in Linux are similar, for example:

 	export R_HOME=/usr/lib64/R/
  	cc -o rcall -g -I/usr/include/R -L$R_HOME/lib -lR -lRblas rcall.c
 	./rcall

 See *rcall.c* and *add.R* for details.

 ## Litterature

 1. [How to call R function from C]( https://pabercrombie.com/wordpress/2014/05/how-to-call-an-r-function-from-c/)